apalbright/thelittledataset/content/post/2017-06-26_the-one-with-all-the-quantifiable-friendships-part-2.md

 Since finishing my first year of my PhD, I have been spending some quality time with my computer.
 Sure, the two of us had been together all throughout the academic year, but we weren't doing much together besides pdf-viewing and type-setting.
 Around spring break, when I discovered you can in fact freeze your computer by having too many exams/section notes/textbooks simultaneously open, I promised my MacBook that over the summer we would try some new things together.
 (And that I would take out her trash more.)
 After that promise and a new sticker addition, she put away the rainbow wheel.

 Cut to a few weeks ago.
 I had a blast from the past in the form of a Twitter notification.
 [Someone had written a post about using R to analyze the TV show *Friends*](http://giorasimchoni.com/2017/06/04/2017-06-04-the-one-with-friends/), which was was motivated by a similar interest that drove me to write [something about the show using my own dataset back in 2015](https://thelittledataset.com/2015/01/20/the-one-with-all-the-quantifiable-friendships/).
 In the post, the author, Giora Simchoni, used R to scrape the scripts for all ten seasons of the show and made all that work publicly available *(wheeeeee)* for all to peruse.
-In fact, Giora even used some of the data I shared back in 2015 to look into character centrality.^[He makes a convincing case using a variety of data sources that Rachel is the most central friend of the six main characters.]
-In reading about his project, I could practically hear my laptop humming to remind me of its freshly updated R software and my recent tinkering with [R notebooks](https://bookdown.org/yihui/rmarkdown/notebook.html).^[Get ready for new levels of reproducibility!]
-So, off my Mac and I went, equipped with a new workflow, to explore new data about a familiar TV universe.
+In fact, Giora even used some of the data I shared back in 2015 to look into character centrality.[^1] In reading about his project, I could practically hear my laptop humming to remind me of its freshly updated R software and my recent tinkering with [R notebooks](https://bookdown.org/yihui/rmarkdown/notebook.html).[^2] So, off my Mac and I went, equipped with a new workflow, to explore new data about a familiar TV universe.

 # Who's Doing The Talking?